Caddy59/SimpQ/README.md

 > Ensure that all fields used in `filters` are annotated with `[AllowedToFilter]` in your model.
 > Likewise, fields used in `order` must be annotated with `[AllowedToOrder]`.

+## Special Thanks

+- [Jacobo Requena](https://github.com/jrequenag) for his suggestions, ideas and support in this project.